pujoey/joeylin.net/README.md

 # joeylin.net

-Personal website for Joey Lin
+Personal website for Joey Lin showcasing projects and skills learned during time spent at GA Bootcamp from Sept 28th to Dec 18th 2015.

+It includes Welcome, About Me, Projects, Contact section on the page.

 ![Personal Website](https://i.imgur.com/bcNj6ly.png)